MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/push.md

 ---

-# Push
+# Push - Sample Swift App and Tutorials
-In this tutorial you will learn how to send push notification to users through Mobile Center.
+In this tutorial you will learn how to send push notifications to users through Mobile Center.

-First, follow the [getting started tutorial](getting-started.md) to set up the sample app.
+First, follow the [getting started tutorial](getting-started.md) to set up the sample Swift app.

 ### Prerequisites
  - Provisioning Profile and Certificate.
 Go to the [Apple Developer Documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html) to learn about creating an App ID to codesign the sample iOS app with.